One-For-All-0001/Alien_invasion_game/README.md

 # Alien_invasion_game
-This is a 2D game created in pygame
+This is a 2D game created in pygame.
+Author - Anant Singh.